"Abu Fanous" the jinn of the Saudi desert

 It is proven from the Prophet (peace and blessings of Allaah be upon him) that he said: "There is no infection, no tira, no important, no zero, no petrel, no ghoul, and I like the omen."

 In the first hadith, the Prophet commanded people to call for prayer and remember Allah when confronting ghouls (jinn).
-In the other hadith, he does not deny the existence of the jinn, but rather the Arabs' claim of the ability of ghouls to mislead people and push them to get lost in the desert and harm them.
+In the second hadith, he does not deny the existence of the jinn, but rather rejects the Arabs' claim that ghouls can deliberately mislead and harm travelers by causing them to become lost in the desert.